YantraLee/SwiftTraningProject/README.md

 # SwiftTraningProject
 The App with Youtube and Marvel API

-Entering into Project and command "Pod install" first.
+1.Entering into Project and command "Pod install" first.

-Assign for your own google Developer configuration file.
+2.Apply for your own google Developer configuration file.

 Here's where you can apply for it: